-When a tape or disk image connected to an emulated TMSCP or MSCP controller is dismounted in VMS it is disconnected from CHARON-VAX and may be manipulated.
+When a tape or disk image connected to an emulated TMSCP or MSCP controller is dismounted in VMS/RSX11/RT11 it is disconnected from CHARON-VAX/CHARON-PDP11 and may be manipulated.
 It may even be replaced with a different disk image provided it has the same name.
 This capability can be useful when designing back-up and restore procedures.
-If copying CHARON-VAX disk images while CHARON-VAX is running take care to minimize the risk of overloading a heavily loaded CHARON-VAX host system.
-For example using a sequential series of simple ftp binary copies is less resource intensive and thus les disruptive than using parallel multiple file copy from Windows explorer.
+If copying CHARON-VAX/CHARON-PDP11 disk images while CHARON-VAX/CHARON-PDP11 is running take care to minimize the risk of overloading a heavily loaded CHARON-VAX/CHARON-PDP11 host system.
+For example using a sequential series of simple ftp binary copies is less resource intensive and thus less disruptive than using parallel multiple file copy from Windows explorer.

-3.8.1.
+3.11.1.
 The RQDX3 MSCP Controller

-The CHARON-VAX/XX QBUS systems provide support for RQDX3 disk controllers.
+The CHARON-VAX/XX / CHARON-PDP11 QBUS systems provide support for RQDX3 disk controllers.
 The original RQDX3 disk controller is capable of serving up to 4 disk units.
-CHARON-VAX/XX extends this limit so that the RQDX3 disk controller can be configured with up to 256 disk units.
-Normally all 256 disks can be connected to one MSCP disk controller but, if an application does intensive simultaneous IO to more than 16 disks on one MSCP controller, then configure two or more controllers.
+CHARON-VAX/XX / CHARON-PDP11 extend this limit so that the RQDX3 disk controller can be configured with up to 256 disk units.
+Normally all 256 disks can be connected to one MSCP disk controller but, if an application does intensive simultaneous IO to more than 16 disks on one MSCP controller, it is recommended to configure additional RQDX3 controllers.